4 questions to understand the scandal that threatens British Prime Minister Boris Johnson

 The reaction was “anger and sadness”, as analysts and political leaders in the country summarized.

-Opposition leader Keir Starmer has strongly advocated that Johnson resign in the face of a flurry of details about social gatherings in Downing Street.
+Opposition leader Keir Starmer has been a strong advocate of Johnson resigning in the face of a flurry of details about social gatherings in Downing Street.

 “All of this shows the very serious way in which Boris Johnson has demoted the post of prime minister,” Starmer said this week.

 He added: “The party is over, Prime Minister.
-The only question left is whether it will be the British who expel you or your own party, or whether you, as the last decent thing to do, will resign.”
+The only question left is whether the British will expel you or your own party, or whether you, as the last decent thing to do, will resign.”

 Indeed, many Britons expressed their rejection of what happened.
 Especially those who lost family members to the virus and couldn’t say goodbye to them.